anvilproject/anvil-portal/content/learn/getting-started/getting-started-with-anvil.md

 # Getting Started with AnVIL

-<hero small>The guides listed below help users navigate their way through creating an account, linking billing credentials, interacting with Workspaces, and performing analysis.</hero>
+<hero>The guides listed below help users navigate their way through creating an account, linking billing credentials, interacting with Workspaces, and performing analysis.</hero>

 ## Account Setup